stefansson30952/CPEN431A9AutomaticEc2Deployment/README.md

 ## What was deployed

+1. One VPC
-1. Two ec2 instances
+2. Two ec2 instances
-2. One lambda function
+3. One lambda function
-3. One s3 bucket
+4. One s3 bucket

+All the AWS services deployed will not cost more than a few cents and will help save money by shutting down ec2 instances

 ## What each component does